RJJJJ/MO_cocounsel/crawler/metadata/local_model_metadata_generation_spec.md

 ### Current policy

-- `Qwen3 8B` remains the current baseline default
+- `Qwen2.5 7B Instruct` remains the current baseline default
+- stronger candidates such as `Qwen3 8B` may be evaluated in parallel
 - candidate outputs should be compared through the existing metadata comparison harness before changing defaults

 ### Minimum upgrade checks